Learn You a Postgres for Great Good!

 Not lazy in the pejorative sense.
 Lazy in the way a physicist is lazy — every design decision in Postgres is an optimization to **avoid unnecessary work**.
 Once you internalize what the system considers "expensive," the entire architecture clicks into place:

-The pattern is always the same: defer work, batch work, or avoid work entirely.
-By understanding what Postgres considers "expensive" (random disk reads, lock contention, memory pressure), every architectural quirk becomes a rational, predictable consequence.
+The pattern is remarkably consistent: defer work, batch work, or avoid work entirely.
+By understanding what Postgres considers "expensive" (random disk reads, lock contention, memory pressure), these architectural quirks become rational, predictable consequences.

 ## What You Will Learn